Simon-K-Schaefer/ManifoldX/README.md

 #ManifoldX is designed for HPC workflows and requires no input during the process after the initial process call.

-#Core/Thread counts have to be specified in the header section of ManifoldX.sh
+#Core/Thread counts have to be specified in the header section of ManifoldX.sh and ManifoldX_20AA.sh

 * Modify utilised cores to according to system specificications in the header section of ManifoldX.sh (Standard is set to 5 threads).